 Suffice to say that Painswick has been often referred to as ‘the Queen of the Cotswolds’ due to the pale grey limestone buildings, while the outskirts of the townhouse the well-known Rococo Gardens of the 18th century.
 The options for beautiful photoshoots are just countless.
 If not sure where to start, we’re happy to point you to the best ones to make your day memorable!

 The village is an all-year-round visitor destination.
-Characterized by tranquillity and peace during a holiday or weekend break, or a cozy stay-in by the log fire in an original hearth in the cold winter months, or maybe a delicious cream tea in the beautiful Summer days.
+Characterized by tranquillity and peace during a holiday or a cozy stay-in by the log fire in an original hearth in the cold winter months.
+Or maybe simply for a delicious cream tea in the beautiful Summer days.

 For the more energetic of you, there’s an 18-hole golf course, a Squash club, riding stables, and tennis courts nearby.